 As part of obtaining reasonable assurance about whether the Village's financial statements are free from material misstatement, I performed tests of the Village's compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of my audit and, accordingly, I do not express such an opinion.
-The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The results of my tests disclosed an instance of noncompliance or other matters that is required to be reported under Government Auditing Standards and which is described in the accompanying Schedule of Findings and Questioned Costs as items 2024-002.